-(A) There is hereby created the housing trust fund advisory committee .
-The committee consists of fourteen members the governor appoints as follows to represent organizations committed to housing and housing assistance for low- and moderate-income persons:
+(A) There is hereby created the housing trust fund advisory committee.
+The committee consists of the following seven members, appointed by the governor , with advice and consent of the Senate, who possess knowledge and experience with respect to the housing needs of low- and moderate-income persons:

-(8) One member to represent local housing authorities.
+(2) One member to represent affordable housing developers;

 (2) The governor may remove a member for misfeasance, malfeasance, or willful neglect of duty.

 (1) The committee shall select a chairperson from among its members.
 The committee shall meet at least once each calendar year and upon the call of the chair.
 Members of the committee serve without compensation, but shall be reimbursed for reasonable and necessary expenses incurred in the discharge of duties.

 (2) The department of development shall provide the committee with a meeting place, supplies, and staff assistance as the committee requests.

 (D) The committee shall assist the department and the Ohio housing finance agency in defining housing needs and priorities, recommend to the department and agency at least annually how the programs developed under section 174.02 of the Revised Code should be designed to most effectively benefit low- and moderate-income persons, consider an allocation of funds for projects of fifteen units or less, and advise the director of development on whether and how to reallocate money in the low- and moderate-income housing trust fund under division (B) of section 174.02 of the Revised Code.

 Amended by 131st General Assembly File No. TBD, HB 471, §1, eff.
 12/19/2016.

 Amended by 128th General AssemblyFile No.9, HB 1, §101.01, eff.
 10/16/2009.